ExtraCrafTX/ChestLatchFixer/README.md

 # ChestLatchFixer [![Latest version][version-image]][version-link]

 Fixes the latches on chests so that they don't intersect when animating.
+***Apparently Mojang will not be fixing this issue: https://bugs.mojang.com/browse/MC-170457***

 Before:
 ![Before][before-image]